rokicki/type3search/README.md

 # Things that need doing

-Add support for latin modern and probably some other fonts that exist in METAFONT.
+Add support for ome other fonts that exist in Metafont (can't do latin modern because they don't have Metafont sources).

+Support the Standard Adobe encodings without reencoding (maybe?  do they really follow Standard Encoding or is that just a shortcut?)

 Make the new dvips functionality a command-line and configuration-time option.